Aniket7651/biosys-net/README.md

 - [beautifulsoup4](https://pypi.org/project/beautifulsoup4/) == 4.11.0
 - [seaborn](https://pypi.org/project/seaborn/) >= 0.12.1

-# <code>Download</code>
+## `Download`
-You can easly download the package with nuget package manager:</br>
+You can easly download the package with nuget package manager:
 ```
-PM> NuGet\Install-Package BioSySNet -Version 0.0.1
+PM> NuGet\Install-Package BioSySNet -Version 0.0.2
 ```
-OR</br>
+OR

-Can also be installed by CLI using dotnet:</br>
+Can also be installed by CLI using dotnet:
 ```
-> dotnet add package BioSySNet --version 0.0.1
+> dotnet add package BioSySNet --version 0.0.2
 ```

-# ` Uses `
+## `Uses`

 COMING SOON....

-<code style="background: red">Sometimes the features of Python functions can be defective and cause errors!</code>
+`Sometimes the features of Python functions can be defective and cause errors!`